From formulas to cirquents in computability logic: Games

 As noted, computability logic understands interactive computational problems as games played between two players: {\em machine} and {\em environment}.
 The symbolic names for these two players are $\twg$ and $\tlg$, respectively. $\pp$ is a deterministic mechanical device (thus) only capable of following algorithmic strategies, whereas there are no restrictions on the behavior of $\oo$, which represents a capricious user, the blind forces of nature, or the devil himself.
 Our sympathies are with $\twg$, and by just saying ``won'' or ``lost'' without specifying a player, we always mean won or lost by $\twg$. $\xx$ is always a variable ranging over $\{\twg,\tlg\}$, with \(\gneg \xx\) meaning $\xx$'s adversary, i.e. the player which is not $\xx$.

 Before getting to a formal definition of games, we agree that a {\bf move} is always a finite string over the standard keyboard alphabet.
 A {\bf labeled move} ({\bf labmove}) is a move prefixed with $\pp$ or $\oo$, with its prefix ({\bf label}) indicating which player has made the move.
-A {\bf run} is a (finite or infinite) sequence of labmoves, and a {\bf position} is a finite run.
+A {\bf run} is a (finite or infinite) sequence\footnote{Throughout this paper, by a {\em sequence} we mean a $\kappa$-sequence for some $\kappa\leq\omega$.} of labmoves, and a {\bf position} is a finite run.
 Runs will be often delimited by ``$\langle$'' and ``$\rangle$'', with $\emptyrun$ thus denoting the {\bf empty run}.

 The following is a formal definition of the concept of a game, combined with some less formal conventions regarding the usage of certain terminology.
 It should be noted that the concept of a game considered in CoL is more general than the one defined below, with games in our present sense called {\em constant games}.
 Since we (for simplicity) only consider constant games in this paper, we omit the word ``constant'' and just say ``game''.